augustss/verse-semantics/Book/docs/14_persistable.md

             set PlayerProfiles[Player] = DefaultProfile
 ```

-This comprehensive system demonstrates how to create and manage persistable player data in Verse, ensuring that player progress and achievements are maintained across game sessions.
+This demonstrates how to create and manage persistable player data, ensuring that player progress and achievements are maintained across game sessions.